NPS, CSAT/CDSAT, and CES

 What did the experts at CEB come up with?
 The question for measuring CES was initially formulated as: “How much effort did it take you to resolve your issue?”
 It implied one of five response options, where 5 meant “a lot of effort”, and 1 – “very little”.

-The idea was good and the principle was correct, but they faced some challenges.
+The idea was good and the thought was correct, but it turned out that there were problems.
 Firstly, with the translation.
-For instance, in the original there were “How much” and “Request”, where “how much” is semantically correct and matches the task’s meaning.
-However, in Russian, for example, the construction “How much effort did it take to resolve your request” sounds somewhat unnatural.
-It’s clear that Russian wasn’t the only language encountered this situation.
+For example, in the original there were “How much” and “Request”, where “how much” is semantically correct and corresponds to the meaning of the task.
+But with direct translation into some languages, problems with understanding the question arose.

 Secondly, it turned out that the scale from 1 to 5 is perceived differently in different countries.
 Some people are used to the idea that 1 means “excellent” (hypothetically corresponds to the first place on the podium), while in other places, 1 was understood to be less than unsatisfactory.